Video games in the United States: 2000s

-The 2000s brought Sony even more popularity when its PlayStation 2 had such a high American consumer demand that it actually affected the console's availability to be purchased during the first few shipments; the PlayStation 2 remains the best-selling console of all time in the United States.
+The 2000s further increased Sony's popularity when its PlayStation 2 video game console had such a high American consumer demand that it actually affected the console's availability to be purchased during the first few shipments; the PlayStation 2 remains the best-selling console of all time in the United States and worldwide.
 Microsoft and Nintendo also saw this popularity with the release of their own sixth and seventh generation of consoles, the Xbox and GameCube, respectively.
 Mass availability of the Internet introduced online connectivity on consoles for multiplayer games as well as digital storefronts to sell games.
 Digital storefronts also enabled the growth of the indie game market, expanding from computers onto consoles over this decade.
 Motion control-enabled games, popularized by the Wii console, grew in popularity.
 According to estimates from Nielsen Media Research, approximately 45.7 million U.S. households in 2006 (or approximately 40 percent of approximately 114.4 million) owned a dedicated home video game console.

 2010s

 Within the 2010s, a larger shift towards casual and mobile gaming on smartphones and tablets became significant, in part due to a wider demographic of video game players drawing in more female and older players.
-The concept of Games as a service, emerged as a trend for developers and publishers to have long-tail monetization of a game well after release.
+The concept of games as a service, emerged as a trend for developers and publishers to have long-tail monetization of a game well after release.
 Continuing from the previous decade, a large number of independently developed video games emerged as games on par with those from major publishers, made easier to promote and distribute through digital storefronts on personal computers, consoles, and mobile store markets.
 All three major console manufacturers released next generation consoles: Xbox One, PlayStation 4, Wii U, and Nintendo Switch.
 Major developments in mixed reality games - both augmented reality and virtual reality - grew in popularity during the 2010s as the cost of required hardware dropped.
 Esports became a significant market in the United States after its initial popularity in Eastern Asia countries.
-In 2015, 51 percent of U.S. households owned a dedicated home video game console according to an Entertainment Software Association annual industry report.
+In 2015, 51 percent of U.S. households owned a home video game console according to an Entertainment Software Association annual industry report.